jhudson8/restful-redux/README.md

 Goals of this project

-* Make document/model oriented REST-based XHR action creation simple
+* Simplify and DRY up REST document/model oriented XHR action creation
-* Make associated reducer creation simple
+* Simplify and DRY up associated reducers
-* Provide a component wrapper that will auto-fetch your document/model data
+* Provide a React component wrapper that will auto-fetch your document/model data
 * Support collections
+* Support additional model metadata (which can be set if the document/model has not yet been retrieved)
 * Support [normalizr](https://github.com/paularmstrong/normalizr)
-* Auto-add document/model object (wrapper of your plain old JSON) to your React component

 ## Examples